 EB-5 Regional Center Project – Immigration Risk Due Diligence

-EB5 Affiliate Network is a national leader in EB-5 regional center and project consulting, with 15 regional centers that cover 27 states.
+EB5 Affiliate Network is a national leader in EB-5 regional center and project consulting, with 14 regional centers that cover more than 20 states.
 Our team has reviewed hundreds of EB-5 projects across the country and has assembled the immigration risk due diligence framework below based on that experience.

 For a foreign investor considering an investment in an EB-5 regional center sponsored project, two main types of risk must be evaluated:

 - Immigration risk to get the permanent green card, and